SapphicCode/apple-feedback/2023-hif-files-rendered-incorrectly/README.md

 ![the same bird again](DSCF4018.JXL)

 Props to the Safari team for being the only modern web browser to render all these images, by the way.
-Just, please, do it correctly.
+Just please, do it correctly.